andrewgurung/spring-fundamentals/README.md

 2. Set POM.xml to use Java 8 compiler instead of default Java 1.5
   - Add the following config to pom.xml file
   - Right click and update maven project
-3. Add model or POJO
+3. Add data model or POJO class
-4. Add repository implementation
+4. Add repository layer
   - Create a repository implementation class
   - Extract an interface from the implementation class
+5. Add service layer
+  - Create a service layer which invokes repository layer to retrieve data
+6. Add application class with main method
 -----------

 ## Spring XML Configuration